 Shopify is a wonderful ecommerce platform.
 We love it.
 But out of the box, it’s not accessible.
-So unless you’ve recently had a qualified accessibility specialist provide a WCAG audit followed by WCAG remediation to bring your web site into ADA compliance… then I can guarantee you that it isn’t.
+So unless you’ve recently had a qualified accessibility consultant provide a WCAG audit, followed by WCAG remediation to bring your Shopify website into ADA compliance… then I can guarantee you that it isn’t.

 WCAG Remediation for Shopify Websites